 GHI offers a number of fellowship opportunities to Yale students working in global health

-Yale College Fellowship for Research in Health Studies Program funds individual students for projects in Global Health.
+Yale College Fellowship for Research in Global Health Studies Program funds individual students for projects in Global Health.
 Currently enrolled Yale College freshmen, sophomores and juniors are eligible to apply.
 Graduating seniors are not eligible.
-See application instructions for more details.

 Students Grants and Contracts Database for additional resources that may fund work in global health.